elliotkillick/elliotkillick.com/content/uses/_index.md

 - Ghidra as a decompiler on Linux and Windows
 - Radare2 utilities
 - NASM as an x86 assembler and disassembler
+- American Fuzzy Lop (AFL) for fuzzing (depending on the target)
+- AFL and CERT BFF crash triaging tools
 - Tetrane REVEN (closed source) based on open source Platform for Architecture-Neutral Dynamic Analysis (PANDA)
 - Address Sanatizer to detect memory corruption (for when source code is available)
 - Valgrind (and the wider suite of tools) to detect memory corruption (for when no source is available)